unibe-ese/ese2015-team9/Review/Review_Team4.md

 ##Testing

 * Clear and distinct test cases
 Test cases are both clear and distinct.
 Unit tests do not overlapp and it is clear what item is tested.
+Differentiation between unit and integration tests.

 * Number/coverage of test cases
 All controller and services are tested except LoginController (which doesn't need to be tested).
 The classes are tested extensively including Exceptions.
 Very good code coverage overall.